suzannebellue/starter-hugo-academic/content/research/2021-neighborhood/index.markdown

 ---
 article_class: "working paper"
-title: "Social Mobility with Subjective Beliefs: The Effects of Neighborhoods on Investment Choices"
+title: "Neighborhoods, Subjective Beliefs and Intergenerational Mobility"
-author: ""
+author: ''
 date: '2021-04-03'
 slug: smm-individual-neighborhood
 tags:
   - Work in progress
-summary: 'Neighborhoods in the US shape future economics outcomes of children who grow up in them, and their endogenous demographic composition define who are the role models for those children.
-I develop and estimate a structural spatial equilibrium model of parental investments in which residential choices exogenously impact the human capital formation of children, and endogenously shape their expectations about the returns to educational investments.'
+summary: "Children's neighborhoods in the US matter for their economic outcomes as adults, yet, low-income families tend to live in low-opportunity areas.
+I argue that local information transmission about returns to parental instement can explain this pattern.
+I develop and estimate a spatial equilibrium model of an average commuting zone with multiple neighborhoods, altruistic families and imperfect information about returns to parental investment.
+In this model, exogenous neighborhood quality affects children's human capital, while endogenous neighborhood demographics shape their beliefs about the returns to parental investment."
 featured: yes
-full_abstract: yes
+full_abstract: false
 links:
 show_post_date: false
 ---